kexa-io/Kexa/CONTRIBUTING.md

 <div id="adding-functionalities"></div>

 ## **Adding functionalities**

-Each published addOn is free to set its own mandatory key values for its default.config configuration schema.
+Each published addOn is free to set its own mandatory key values for its `default.config` configuration schema.
-Our minimum values for any addOn are "rules".
-Keys such as "prefix", "name" and "description" are strongly recommended to maintain ease of use.
+Our minimum values for any addOn are `rules`.
+Keys such as `prefix`, `name` and `description` are strongly recommended to maintain ease of use.

 We've set up a system to facilitate the development of new features.
-This system is based on the "addOn" system.
+This system is based on the `addOn` system.
 To develop a new feature, you don't need to know the whole project.
 You can develop additional services to collect additional data, among which you can make rules.

 <br/>